Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ## Adding HTML and CSS

 You now have everything needed to make a fully functioning Foodtracker Website hosted on a Kitura Server.
 Now we just have to make it look better with some more HTML and CSS.
-We have taken the CSS frontend from [Food Blog Template](https://www.w3schools.com/w3css/tryw3css_templates_food_blog.htm) and added our Stencil Templates to produce example.stencil.
+As an example, We have taken the CSS template from [Food Blog Template](https://www.w3schools.com/w3css/tryw3css_templates_food_blog.htm) and connected the server using Stencil to produce `Example.stencil`.

 ### Move Example.Stencil to views folder
 1. Open your teminal window.